-Nearly half of the South Australian population not meeting recommended exercise guidelinesFebruary 24th, 2014 by Rosanna Galvin in Health /
+Nearly half of the South Australian population not meeting recommended exercise guidelinesFebruary 24, 2014 by Rosanna Galvin in Medicine & Health / Health

 Despite the knowledge that physical activity is crucial to good health, nearly half of the South Australian population are not meeting recommended guidelines of at least 30 minutes of moderate physical activity five days a week.